 Our approach is simple: we learn from the community first.
 Then, we work cooperatively to remove the obstacles that are preventing them from realizing the physical, social, economic and environmental health needed in order to thrive.

-A Ouelessebougou native, Tieblecoro has dedicated countless hours to serving the community, and working in collaboration to create programs that bring health, livelihood and connection.
+Tieblecoro has served communities in southern Mali with The Wash Project since 2011, working in collaboration to create programs that bring health, livelihood and connection.
 His commitment to serving the most vulnerable members of the community is a defining characteristic of his leadership.
 Under his guidance, The Wash Project continues to make history in the community where he grew up and still lives with his wife and daughter.